yuichi-takeuchi/APDetector/README.md

 # APDetector
-Matlab GUI for automatic action potential detection of intracellular recordings.
+Matlab GUI for automatic action potential detection of membrane potential recordings.
 Action potentials going above a defined threshold are automatically detected and their timestamps, peak voltage, amplitude, half width etc. are stored into a structure named APStruct in the workspace.
 The results can be converted into a table and exported as a comma-separated value file for further analyses.

 ## Getting Started